 - Assists in threat analysis

-- It helps to analyze the fit between internal management choices and business environment.
+- It helps to analyze the fit between internal management choices and the business environment.

 - It helps reduce the risk of entering a highly competitive business.